 My treatment to date has predominantly been of the “biomedical” variety.
 It was always blood test results, scopes, scans, medication, and questions about physical pain.
 I’m not complaining at all, just making an observation.
 That’s what was available to me and it’s what helped get me into remission.

 In some cases I was warned by my doctor that a particular medicine might make me motion sick (azathioprine!).
-In others it wasn’t even mentioned that I might experience mood swings and a ravenous appetite (steroids!).
+In others it wasn’t even mentioned that I might experience serious mood swings and a ravenous appetite (steroids!).
 It wasn’t an option to not to take the medicine.
 If I wanted to get better it’s what I had to do.

 It was a stroke of good fortune to get a regular Friday slot for infusions because I would be so wiped out for most of the following Saturday that going into work would have been very tough.
 I would probably have ended up taking two days off – one for the infusion and one for recovery.

 I am definitely guilty of the first two types of non-adherence.
 If any of my doctors read this, I swear none of it lasted for very long!
 For the first few years it was a very hard routine to follow – waking up (feeling exhausted) with enough time to take tablets that had to be taken before food, often forcing myself to then eat breakfast so I could take the tablets that had to be taken with food, taking tablets that were foul tasting, tablets that made me feel like I’d vomit, and then getting on a bus to work.
 Taking more tablets during the day and then again at night.
 There were so many different tablets to be taken at one point it reminded me of this quote:

 “I don’t do drugs.
 I am drugs” – Salvador Dali